-Note that some positions for an maligngroup element, although legal, are not useful, such as for an maligngroup element to be an argument of an mfenced element.
-When inserting an maligngroup element before a given element in pre-existing MathML, it will often be necessary, and always acceptable, to form a new mrow element to contain just the maligngroup element and the element it is inserted before.
+Note that some positions for an maligngroup element, although legal, are not useful, such as an maligngroup element that is an argument of an mfenced element.
+Similarly, when inserting an maligngroup element in an element whose arguments have positional significance, it is necessary to introduce a new mrow element containing just the maligngroup element and the child element it precedes in order to preserve the proper expression structure.
+For example, to insert an maligngroup before the denominator child of an mfrac element, it is necessary to enclose the maligngroup and the denominator in an mrow to avoid introducing an illegal third child in the mfrac.
 In general, this will be necessary except when the maligngroup element is inserted directly into an mrow or into an element that can form an inferred mrow from its contents.
-See the warning about the legal grouping of 'space-like elements' in Section 3.2.7.
+See the warning about the legal grouping of 'space-like elements' in Section 3.2.7 for an analogous example involving malignmark.

-For the table cells that are divided into alignment groups, every element in their content must be part of exactly one alignment group, except the elements from the above list that contain maligngroup elements inside them, and the maligngroup elements themselves.
+For the table cells that are divided into alignment groups, every element in their content must be part of exactly one alignment group, except for the elements from the above list that contain maligngroup elements inside them and the maligngroup elements themselves.
 This means that, within any table cell containing alignment groups, the first complete element must be an maligngroup element, though this may be preceded by the start tags of other elements.